alanbjohnston/CubeSatSim/README.md

 See the Wiki Software Install page for more details: https://github.com/alanbjohnston/CubeSatSim/wiki/Software-Install.
 To build and run the software on a Raspberry Pi 3B, 3B+, or Pi Zero W (Does NOT work on a Pi 4 since rpitx does not work on it yet):

-`sudo apt-get install wiringpi git libasound2-dev`
+`sudo apt-get install -y wiringpi git libasound2-dev i2c-tools`

 Run raspi-config and enable the I2C bus by selecting Option 5 Interfacing Options and then Option 5 I2C and selecting Y to enable the ARM I2C bus:

 `sudo raspi-config`

-Select Finish at the bottom to exit raspi-config, then type:
+Select Finish at the bottom to exit raspi-config.
+Then type:

+`sudo cp /boot/config.txt /bootconfig.txt.0`

+`sudo nano /boot/config.txt`

+Use the down arrow key to go down in the file until you find this line:

+`# Additional overlays and parameters are documented /boot/overlays/README `

+Add the following two lines under it:

+`dtoverlay=i2c-gpio`

+`dtparam=i2c_vc=on`

+Press Ctrl-X then type `y` then hit Enter to save the file and exit the editor.
+You should back at the pi@... prompt.
+Reboot by typing:

+`sudo reboot`

+after logging back into the Pi, type:

+`ls -a /dev/i2c*`

+you should see three I2C buses:

+`i2c-0 i2c-1  i2c-3`

+Continue the install by typing:

+`cd`

+Then type:

 `git clone http://github.com/alanbjohnston/CubeSatSim.git`